nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #4.md

 FROM customer_date_node
 ```

-5. What is the median, 80th and 95th percentile for this same reallocation days metric for each region?
+**5. What is the median, 80th and 95th percentile for this same reallocation days metric for each region?**

 ## B. Customer Transactions

-1. What is the unique count and total amount for each transaction type?
+**1. What is the unique count and total amount for each transaction type?**

 ```sql
 SELECT